BoyanXu/BoyanXu.github.io/_posts/2020-04-22-Learn-Math-read-note-exercise.md

     → Why should I do exercise after reading?

     - **Test** the validity of your interpretation over an axiomatic system
-    - **Debug** the cause of failure from your interpretation
+    - **Debug** the cause of failure at attempts from your interpretation

-    → Why I think the importance: Take Notes > Doing Exercise ?
+    → Why the order of importance: Take Notes > Doing Exercise ?

     - Exercises are problems testing your interpretation over slice(s) of module(s) of an axiomatic system ( that is, your language, instead of universal language; otherwise reliance on books to solve problems will be universal...)→ Good performance indicates **ONLY** good interpretation over slice(s) of module(s), **NOT** good interpretation over the module(s) beneath as a whole ( Sure, as exercises →∞, such indication →∞ ...)
     - Bad interpretation over slice(s) revealed by failure over an exercise, always implies bad interpretation over the whole module beneath **OR** its pre-req modules → such bad interpretation cannot be fixed independently **AND** only fixable systematically ( **MUST** reconstruct the whole interpretation over that module → Require heavy reading on itself and pre-reqs to debug the bad interpretation)